LOGOS FAQ Starting LOGOS

 What facilities will be needed?
-Most LOGOS churches can designate space for Bible study, recreation and meals.
+Most churches can designate space for Bible study, recreation, worship arts, and meals.
 Most importantly, and, when necessary, using spaces not ordinarily thought of for classrooms and recreation areas.
 Read our LOGOS Toolkit: LOGOS Administration for additional information.

 What curriculum and resources do we need for LOGOS?
 A solid Bible study curriculum, like Faith for Life, is recommended for Bible study.
 Faith for Life, for grades K - 8, is a downloadable, closely graded curriculum with permanent teacher materials and student worksheets.
 High school Bible study requires curriculum, too, and GenOn offers short-term courses on a variety of topics.
-For worship arts, resources for the chosen activities will be necessary.
-For recreation, the internet is a wonderful source of non-competitive activities.
+For worship arts, find lots of ideas and resources here.
+For recreation, find lots of ideas and resources here.
 Many wonderful resources for all 4 parts can be found in the GenOn store.

 How do we find all the people to staff the ministry?
 Your best source for the answer to this question is the LOGOS Encounter.
-In general, parents are intentionally involved in LOGOS leadership, which assists them in their role as primary spiritual guide for their children.
-Clergy and other volunteers from the church may be called into leadership roles using their gifts, making LOGOS a congregational ministry.
+Parents are intentionally involved in LOGOS leadership, which assists them in their role as primary spiritual guide for their children.
+Clergy and other adults from the church will be called into leadership roles using their gifts, making LOGOS a congregational ministry.
 Staffing is done through a purposeful method that invites all adults to serve where they are gifted.
 Read LOGOS Toolkit: Defining LOGOS and LOGOS Administration for details on GenOn's biblical process of call.